Come along on a field trip

 Submit a record

 In your garden, your local park, a nature reserve or even at work, there are lots of possible opportunities for seeing dragonflies but many of them are not submitted to your local BDS Recorder.
-If you have access to the internet, why not visit the sightings page and have at look what’s been seen.
-Please note however that you should also submit the record to the Recorder at the end of the season as well.

 So if you only do one thing to help, please get those sightings noted down and let your recorder know.